survivejs/webpack-merge/README.md

 `<fields>` represents the values that should be unique when you run the field => field function on each duplicate.

+When the order of elements of the `<field>` in the first configuration differs from the order in the second configuration, the latter is preserved.

 ```javascript
 const { mergeWithCustomize, unique } = require("webpack-merge");